-BUS287 Entrepreneurial Thinking (3 credits)
+BUS287 Entrepreneurial Thinking

 Through this introductory course, students will understand, experience and practice the thought, action patterns and best practices that are inherent in entrepreneurial thinking and successful new venture formation.
 These approaches are applicable to small business formation, entrepreneurship, intrapreneurship, organizational management and life in general.
 Areas of investigation and learning will include, but not be limited to: self-assessment, soft skills optimization, "Icehouse life lessons," effectuation, market-based ideation and concept development.
 These methods will be conveyed through lecture, discussion, readings beyond the texts and experiential learning approaches and will result in participants' honing success-building entrepreneurial, business and life skills.
+Instructional Hours: 3 Prerequisite: ENG090

-BUS289 Entrepreneurship (3 credits)
+BUS289 Entrepreneurship

 This course is intended to provide understanding of the complexities of launching a new business.
 Topics for investigation include developing a business plan, identifying and marketing to potential customers, financial planning, and legal risks and benefits.
-(Interdisciplinary/Emerging Issues GER)
+(Interdisciplinary/Emerging Issues GER) Instructional Hours: 3

-BUS294 Field Experience in Business (3 credits)
+BUS294 Field Experience in Business

-Students are involved in a field experience related to business.
+(3 credits) Students are involved in a field experience related to business.

 Career-related activities are supervised within the participating organization.
 Students record their activities, projects, and assignments for discussion and evaluation.
 Emphasis will be given to defining an appropriate internship site, resume development, interviewing, and gaining job experience to bolster the learner's ability for post-graduation employment.
+Instructional Hours: 3

-Prerequisite: BUS101 and (BUS170 or CIS151 or CIS201)
+Prerequisite: BUS101 and (BUS170 or CIS151 or CIS201) Offered FALL and SPRING semesters